aiNicx/marinadalbori_v5/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Design System

+This project implements a comprehensive design system to ensure consistency across all pages and components.
+The design system includes standardized:

+- Colors and typography
+- Component styles and patterns
+- Layout structures
+- Responsive design guidelines
+- Spacing conventions

+### Resources

+- View the complete styling guide at [.notes/styling_guide.md](./.notes/styling_guide.md)
+- Explore the interactive design system components at [/design-system](/design-system)

+### Usage Guidelines

+1. Always refer to the styling guide when creating new components
+2. Use the predefined design tokens for colors, spacing, and typography
+3. Follow the responsive design patterns outlined in the documentation
+4. Maintain consistency with existing components
+5. Utilize the provided base components from the UI library

 ## Learn More

 To learn more about Next.js, take a look at the following resources: